splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 OK, so we've done some really cool stuff visualizing data generated from our Splunk instance, but what if we want to take it a step further?
 Since the Splunk App Framework allows us to use standard web technologies, let's use the data we get back from Splunk to get more detailed data from an external web service and visualize it directly in our Splunk application.

 To start, notice how one of our charts shows us the top artists that users search for.
 We should actually *show* them this data.
 As it turns out, there's a web service that lets us give it names of artists, and in return, we get the images for those artists.
 Check it out: it's the [LastFM API](http://www.last.fm/api/intro).
-To take this demo a step further, we'll need a developer API key in order to make requests to this service.
+To take this demo a step further, you'll need to request your own developer API key to make requests to this service.
 Go ahead and provision one for yourself via the instructions on that site.
 Once you've done that, we can continue!

 Harnessed with the power of this API key, we can tie our Splunk data to the LastFM API, using standard REST calls from the browser client.
-After following the LastFM API documentation, and with some prior knowledge of [JQuery.get](http://api.jquery.com/jQuery.get/), we can add some JavaScript code to tie it all together.
+After following the LastFM API documentation, and with some prior knowledge of [jQuery.get](http://api.jquery.com/jQuery.get/), we can add some JavaScript code to tie it all together.

 Immediately after the line of code `context.startSearch();`, let's add this logic: